superhero1/ffritz/README-APP.md

 - killing all remaining PIDs that access the image
 - umnounting /usr/local

+A simple deamon manager is provided with ffdaemon.

+       -n : No daemon mode
+       -C : Do not close FDs
+       -r : run as user[:group]
+       -i : Restart delay after program terminates
+       -l : Number of loops to run (0 = default = endless)
+       -N : Name service rather than using the executable name -L : List all services
+       -K : Kill named service (%all for all)
+       -R : Restart named service (%all for all)
+       -o : Run service after chroot to dir

 Following is a list of services (service name in brackets).

 Buildroot environment (buildroot) - experimental